-As of June 2012 two separate forms new ransomware titled Police Central e-crime Unit ransomware 1.
+As of June 2012 two separate variants of ransomware titled Police Central e-crime Unit ransomware 1.
 Win32/Weelsof and 2.
 Win32/Reveton have been infecting numerous computers disguised as police units such as the Specialist Crime Directorate or Metropolitan Police.
-The Police Central e-crime Unit ransomware locks computer systems (as ransomware does), claims the operating system is locked due to a violation of laws per IP geographical location (most notably the UK), which may include distributing and visiting illegal pornography, such as child pornography, and zoofila, among other fake claims.
-The e-crime Unit virus then demands a fine of 100 Euro or $100 be paid by UKash or Paysafecard services.
+The Police Central e-crime Unit ransomware locks computer systems, claims the operating system or internet browser is locked due to a violation of laws, which may include distributing and visiting illegal pornography, such as child pornography, and zoofila, among other false claims.
+The e-crime Unit virus then demands a fine of 100 Euro or $100 (or other) be paid by UKash, Paysafecard, or other currency services.

 Police Central e-crime Unit ransomware symptoms

 ■ A fake alert from an online authority Metro Police stating the infected computer has been violating the law which states “this computer was locked to stop your illegal activity.”

 ■ Fake violation claims include: Your IP address was used to visit websites containing pornography, child pornography, zoofila, and child abuse.

 ■ The infection claims “Your computer also contains video files with pornographic content, elements of violence, and child pornography.
 Spam-messages with terrorist motives were also sent from your computer.” (please be aware these are false claims)

 ■ A demand for a penalty fine is made by the infection in order for infected systems to become unlocked and accessible again.
 “To unlock the computer you must pay a fine of 100 E” by use of Ukash or Paysafecard services.

 The first variant belongs to the Win32/Weelsof malware family.
 Basically, it’s a Trojan that allows hackers to perform a number of actions on the infected computer.
 And they certain can launch such fake Police warnings as shown in the image below.